photoprism/photoprism-docs/docs/getting-started/faq.md

     This was tested with TrueNAS and NFS, but other (network) file systems may be mounted with Docker as well.

 !!! tip
-    Mounting the *import* folder to a share which is also accessible via other ways (e.g. Samba/CIFS) is especially handy, as you can dump all data from a SD card / camera directly into that folder and trigger the index in the GUI afterwards.
+    Mounting the *import* folder to a share which is also accessible via other ways (e.g. CIFS) is especially handy, as you can dump all data from a SD card / camera directly into that folder and trigger the index in the GUI afterwards.
 So you can skip the upload dialog in the GUI and it's a little faster.